bigphu/golf-club/README.md

 # ⛳ GOLF CULB MANAGER

+I Operated as a **fullstack developer**, managing multiple key areas across the entire project development cycle.

+In particular, I am responsible for the website **UI/UX design** using **Figma**, focusing on creating an intuitive, student-friendly layout.

+Said design was brought to life by implementing a **fully functional, responsive frontend** utilizing the **ReactJS** framework.

+In addtion, I contributed to the architecture and development of the **backend API** using **ExpressJS**, ensuring seamless and efficient data flow between the client and server.

+Finally, as my last role, a **MySQL database** was implemented to handle club activities and the application was **Dockerized** to ensure environment consistency.

 ## 🪟 Project Overview

 Golf Club Manager is a comprehensive web-based management system designed to streamline operations and enhance member engagement within a golf club community.
 The application provides an integrated platform that connects club administrators and members through a unified digital ecosystem, enabling efficient tournament organization, member management, and communication.